-Pomegranate fruit is one of the most popular, nutritionally rich fruit with unique flavor, taste, and heath promoting characteristics.
-Together with sub-arctic pigmented berries and some tropical exotics such as mango, it too has novel qualities of functional foods, often called as “super fruits.”
+Pomegranate is one of the most popular, nutritionally rich fruit known for its unique flavor, taste, and heath-promoting characteristics.
+Together with sub-arctic pigmented berries and some tropical exotics such as mango, it too has unique qualities of functional foods, often called “super fruits.”

-Pomegranate tree grows to about five and eight meters tall.
-It cultivated at a commercial scale in vast regions across Indian sub-continent, Iran, Caucuses, and Mediterranean regions for its fruits.
-Completely established tree bears numerous spherical, bright red, purple, or orange-yellow colored fruits depending on the cultivar types.
-On an average, each fruit measures about 6-10 cm in diameter and weighs about 200 gm.
-Its tough outer skin (rind) features leathery texture.
+A completely established tree bears several spherical, bright red to orange-yellow colored fruits depending on the cultivar types.
+On average, each fruit measures about 6-10 cm in diameter and weighs about 200 gm.
+Its outer skin (rind) is thick and features a leathery texture.

 Interior structure of the fruit is separated by white, thin, spongy, membranous, bitter tissue into discrete compartments.
-Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink pulp encasing around a single, angular, soft or hard (in case of over mature fruits) seed.
+Such sections, packed as sacs, filled with tiny edible sweet, juicy, pink arils encasing around a single, angular, soft, or hard (in the case of overmature fruits) seed.

 It is a good source of soluble and insoluble dietary fibers; providing about 4 grams per 100 g (about 12% of RDA).
 Dietary fiber aid in smooth digestion and bowel movements.

-Nutritionists recommend pomogranate in the diet for weight reduction and cholesterol controlling programs.
-Regular inclusion of fruits in the diet boosts immunity, improves circulation, and offers protection from cancers.
+Nutritionists often recommend pomegranate in the diet to reduce weight and control cholesterol.
+Regular inclusion of fruits in the diet boosts immunity, improves circulation and offers protection from cancers.

 Certain ellagitannin compounds such as Granatin B, and Punicalagin are found abundantly in the pomegranate juice.
 Studies suggest that punicalagin and tannins can be effective in reducing heart-disease risk factors by scavenging harmful free radicals from the human body.

-Total antioxidant strength of pomegranate fruit measured in terms of its oxygen radical absorbance capacity (ORAC) is 2341 µmol TE/100 g.
+Total antioxidant strength of pomegranate fruit measured regarding its oxygen radical absorbance capacity (ORAC) is 2341 µmol TE/100 g.

-The fruit is an also good source of antioxidant vitamin-C, provides about 17% per 100 g of daily requirement.
-Consumption of fruits rich in vitamin C helps the body develop resistance against infectious agents by boosting immunity.
+The fruit is an also good source of antioxidant vitamin-C, provides about 17% per 100 g of the daily requirement.
+Consumption of fruits rich in vitamin-C helps the body develop ability to combat infectious agents by boosting immunity.